- Future events are being planned. If you would like to plan an event, please check the contact information.

 Make Craft Play is a series of educational programs focused on developing critical thinking skills for children aged 9 to 18 years old.
 Our approach builds confidence through progressive iterations with hands-on projects.
 Some iterations might be a step back; that isn't failure, that is learning.
 The ability to learn from missteps is an important skill that contributes to success in Science, Technology, Engineering, Mathemathics, and more!

 Bryan might be joined by one or more friends to help run the workshop.
-They might be Ben, a former soccer and swim coach; Kasia, a pre-med college student; or Michael, a dual-enrolled high school student.
+They might be Ben, a former soccer and swim coach; Kasia, a pre-med college student; Jeff, an artist and web developer; or Anouk, a fashion-tech designer.

 Build a car from a kit of parts including straws, bottle caps, and cardboard.
 See how far and straight it travels on a track with a fan blowing over it.
 Experiment by changing the car.
 Does it improve?
 Maybe it does, maybe it doesn't.
 Time to change the car again!
 Let's see where it goes this time!